Cross-Connection Control Protection Program

 Customer Responsibilities

-• Install and maintain backflow preventer assemblies as required by Golden State Water Company.
+• Install and maintain backflow preventer assemblies as required by GSWC.

-• Ensure that backflow assemblies are tested annually by a certified tester and provide test results to Golden State Water Company.
-In specific cases, GSWC may require a higher testing frequency on an assembly.
+• Ensure that backflow prevention assemblies are tested annually by a certified tester and test results are submitted to GSWC in good time.
+In specific cases, GSWC may require a higher testing frequency on an backflow prevention assembly.

-• Report to the CCCP group any changes in water usage or plumbing within their facilities that could introduce or alter cross-connection risks.
-Please email backflowtest@gswater.com or call (310)-977-7368.
+• Report to GSWC’s Cross-Connection Control Program any changes in water usage activities or plumbing within their premise that may introduce or alter cross-connection risks.
+Please email backflowtest@gswater.com or call 1-800-999-4033.

 Company Responsibilities